The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 The trade did not look that bad at the time.
 If Brooklyn would win a lot and would contend for the championship, the picks would mean very little as they would be in the high 20's and would just be mostly bench warmers.

 James Harden is known today as a perennial MVP candidate.
-His amazing crossover moves and Eurostep bamboozle the opponents and allow countless scoring opportunities for the Houston guard.
+His amazing crossover moves and Eurostep bamboozle his opponents and allow for countless scoring opportunities for the Houston guard.

 At first glance, the Thunder got a decent haul.
 Kevin Martin was a prolific scorer who could easily average 20 points a night.
 Jeremy Lamb was a highly touted prospect.
 The three picks could end up very valuable as the Thunder have a good draft history.
 It seemed to be a mutually beneficial trade at the time.

 The trade started to look bad when Harden became the main man in Houston and was free to show his full potential.
 He immediately averaged 25 points and became a star.